Stan Stokes

 Stan Stokes is an American painter known for his aviation art.
 His work hangs in three presidential libraries.

 Since the mid-1980s NASA has commissioned Stokes to paint 15 works ranging from the Space Shuttles to the SR-71 Blackbird.
 Stokes has also painted numerous works for Burt Rutan.
 Stokes's works hang in the Air Force art collection, the United States Air Force Academy, The Pentagon, the San Diego Air & Space Museum, the Palm Springs Air Museum, the National Museum of Naval Aviation, and the Smithsonian's National Air and Space Museum.

-His work encompasses portraits, landscapes, aviation and space, ships, cars.
+His work encompasses portraits, landscapes, aviation and space, ships, cars and his new collection of cat-related fine art paintings.
 Stokes's art has been published in numerous books and periodicals.
-Stokes is continually working on a collection of paintings honoring the Tuskegee Airmen and other aviators of color.
-This collection now exceeds 85 original oil paintings.
+Stokes is working on a book honoring the Tuskegee Airmen.